 “Don’t worry about me, I’ll be fine wandering around on my own!
 Have a good time!”
 I replied.
 Daniel looked back to the girl, smiled, then looked again towards me.

 “Well, alright.
 You be careful, though.”

 “I’m always careful!”
 I said, backing away.
 I kept moving backward watching as the two headed towards the center of the courtyard.
 Now was my chance.
-I turned around and starting looking all over for this prince.
-Where in the all Divine One’s dang creation could he possibly be?
+I turned around and started looking all over for this prince.
+Where in all the Divine One’s dang creation could he possibly be?
 Just as I thought this, my questions were suddenly answered as I saw a massive crowd of women swarming in one spot.
 That had to be him!

 “Now, now, ladies, Prince Kurt will greet all of you one at a time.
 Please be patient.”
 Perfect!
 This was my chance!
 All the girls scattered away as an Elven gentleman in a fancy suit shooed them off.
 I started to sneak in closer, though I tripped over this darned ball gown on my way over.
 I caught myself before I could hit the floor, but still, hope no one saw that.